StringRam/Willow-Dotfiles/README.md

 Custom dotfiles for my hyprland setups, includes userChrome file for firefox customization, installation scripts for each one plus other relevant files.

 ## Currently available themes:
- - Dwarf-FortressLB
+ - Dwarf-Fortress-LB
  - Catppuccin-Library
  - Stylized-Ruins
- - Basic Firefox CSS
+ - Vertical Firefox CSS

 All credit to the wonderful communities and developers that made this possible.